ContraCLM: Contrastive Learning For Causal Language Model: Conclusion

 \section{Conclusion}

-In this paper, we present \ourmethod, an effective contrastive learning framework for language generation to resolve the representation degeneration issue of causal language models trained with the standard autoregression objective.
-We assess the effectiveness of the proposed strategy on a variety of downstream tasks in both natural language domain and programming language domain, where we attain significant improvement on both discrimination tasks and language generation tasks.
-Moreover, we conduct in-depth analyses on our proposed token-level and sequence-level contrastive losses.
-Although we only explored on the decoder-only causal language models, our proposed contrastive learning framework can serve as a drop-in term for encoder-decoder, encoder-only, or prefixLM.
-We leave the explorations as future work.
+In this paper, we present \ourmethod, an effective contrastive learning framework to resolve the representation degeneration issue of CLMs trained with the autoregression objective.
+We assess the effectiveness of \ourmethod on various downstream tasks in both the natural language and code domains, where we attain significant improvements on both discrimination and generation tasks.
+While we explored only the decoder-only CLMs, our proposed contrastive learning framework can serve as a drop-in term for encoder-decoder, encoder-only, or prefixLM models also.
+We leave these explorations as future work.